2026 National Premier Leagues Victoria Men's

-The 2026 National Premier Leagues Victoria season will be the 118th season of top-flight Victorian football, and the 13th since the competition was re-badged to National Premier Leagues Victoria.
-The season begins on the 15th of February, and ends on the 20th September.
+The 2026 National Premier Leagues Victoria season was the 118th season of top-flight Victorian football, and the 13th since the competition was re-badged to National Premier Leagues Victoria.
+The season begins on the 13th of February, and ended on the 19th September.

-Avondale are the defending premiers after finishing four points ahead of eventual champions Heidelberg United FC; who defeated sixth-placed Dandenong City 2–1 at the Grand Final.
+Avondale FC are the season champions after finishing 4–3 on penalties against season premiers Oakleigh Cannons; who finished five points clear of second-placed Hume City, qualifying them for the 2026 Australian Championship.

 Teams

 Team Changes

-The following teams have changed division since the 2024–25 season.
+The following teams have changed division since the 2025 season.